pass-culture/data-gcp/.github/pull_request_template.md

 ## Reviewer's checklist
 - [ ] I have thoroughly read the code and validated the changes
-- [ ] I have checked and approuved the documentation
+- [ ] I have checked and approved the documentation